BasalGang/cogsci.dk/content/docs/contribute/writing-on-the-cogsite.md

 ```
 ---
-author: "Esben Kran"
+author: "Author name"
 date: 2020-05-05
 title: This is a cool blog post
 next: /next-blog-post-name-with-hyphens
 prev: /previous-blog-post-name
-categories: ['Contribute']
+categories: ['Contribute', 'Another Category']
-tags: ['Examples']
+tags: ['Examples', 'Example Tag 2']
 bookHidden: true
 ---
 ```

-When writing a normal page in the */docs* directory (mostly the core team), you will be using the following:
+When writing a normal page in the _/docs_ directory (mostly the core team), you will be using the following:

 ```
 ---